-CRR2 significantly amended the disclosure requirements under Part Eight of the CRR and provided more comprehensive disclosure requirements aimed to ensure enhanced comparability of disclosures.
+In 2022, PRA published final rules to implement the remaining Basel III standards and restate elements of the CRR and related onshored EU level 2 regulations made under the CRR ('CRR2').
 The Pillar 3 disclosures contained herein are prepared in accordance with the scope applicable to a non-listed, other Institution as set out in CRR2 Article 433c and associated PRA guidelines in the PRA Rulebook.

-In November 2022, the PRA published consultation paper CP16/22 setting out its proposed rules and expectations that remain to be implemented in the UK.
-The PRA refers to them as 'the Basel 3.1 standards'.
-The PRA proposes that the implementation date for the changes resulting from this, other than those affected by transitional provisions, would be 1 January 2025.
+In November 2022, the PRA published consultation paper CP16/22 setting out its proposed rules and expectations that remain to be implemented in the UK referred to as 'the Basel 3.1 standards'.
+PRA published the first set of policy statement PS17/23 in December 2023 to implement standards on market risk, operational risk, and CVA and proposed to publish remaining standards to cover credit risk, output floor, disclosures, and reporting in O2 2024.
+The PRA has set the compliance date for these changes as 1 July 2025.